 - 1. Motor voltage may be 120 or 240 V to neutral. - 2.
 The customer is to provide an earth ground connection to the CT/VT's neutral connection, external to the control. - 3.
 Due to leakage current through the output triac's protection circuitry, auxiliary relays with high impedance, coils may not drop out.
 For additional assistance, contact the factory. - 4.
-To Motor Power Seal-In board.
+To Motor Power Seal-In board. - 5.
+If the M-2001C is configured for the SCAMP pushbutton Auto/Manual Switch type, then the Self-Test Alarm relay is NOT available.

-■ WARNING: When an adapter panel is not used, automatic shorting of CT input is not provided by the M-2001C/M-2050; the customer must provide a method for shorting the CT before the control is disconnected.
+WARNING: When an adapter panel is not used, automatic shorting of CT input is not provided by the M-2001C/M-2050; the customer must provide a method for shorting the CT before the control is disconnected.

-Figure 6-1 Typical M-2001C (BASE-R) Stand-Alone Connections
+Figure 6-1 Typical M-2001C (BASE-RS) Stand-Alone Connections

-- WARNING: Open CT secondary will result in high voltage at CT terminals.
-Death, severe injury or damage to equipment can occur. - ▲ CAUTION: Do not operate with CT secondary open.
+• WARNING: Open CT secondary will result in high voltage at CT terminals.
+Death, severe injury or damage to equipment can occur.

+▲ CAUTION: Do not operate with CT secondary open.
 Short circuit or apply burden at CT secondary during operation.